sg1209/Portfolio/README.md

 # Data Analytics Portfolio
 ***Seunggyun Shin***

 This repository illustrates my background in data analytics, showcasing my passion for data analytics, machine learning, and data-driven decision-making.
 Here, you will find a variety of projects and analyses that reflect my skills and experiences in this field.
 I have ensured that all materials comply with confidentiality agreements and maintain academic integrity.
-Projects related to companies have been excluded, and some information within projects has been hidden for these reasons.
+Projects including data from certain companies have been excluded, or some information within projects has been hidden for these reasons.

 &emsp;
 &emsp;